zahidasultanova/Wine_Quality/README.md

 Projects
-Project 1: Red Wine Quality Prediction
+Project 1: Red Wine Quality Prediction by using random forest and gradient boosting.

-In this project, we predict the quality of red wine based on its chemical properties.